-20.7 Extended Child Care Leave
+20.9 Extended Child Care Leave

-(a) Upon written notification, no later than four (4) weeks prior to the expiration of the aggregate leave taken pursuant to Articles 20.1 and 20.2, an employee shall be granted a further unpaid leave of absence not to exceed twelve (12) months.
-An employee shall neither lose nor accrue seniority while on extended child care leave.
+Upon written notification, no later than four (4) weeks prior to the expiration of the aggregate leave taken pursuant to Articles 20.1 (Maternity Leave) and 20.2 (Parental Leave), an employee will be granted a further unpaid leave of absence not to exceed one (1) year.

-(b) An employee wishing continued coverage under any applicable benefit plans shall pay the total premium costs while on extended child care leave.
+An employee wishing continued coverage under any applicable benefit plans will pay the total premium costs while on extended child care leave.

-(c) An employee on extended child care leave shall provide the Employer with at least one (1) month's written notice of return from such leave.
+An employee on extended child care leave will provide the Employer with at least one (1) month's written notice of return from such leave.

-(d) Upon return from extended child care leave, an employee shall be placed in her former position, or where the position no longer exists in a position of equal rank and basic pay.
+Upon return from extended child care leave, an employee will be placed in their former position.